 not just a credit against taxes due.
 You can find out if you qualify by visiting IRS.gov

-How to arrive at your tax due [Line 75 or 76]
+How to arrive at your tax due [Line 63]

-After you’ve figured out your taxable income, there are three more steps to arriving at your actual tax due.
+After you've figured out your taxable income, there are a few more steps to arriving at your actual tax due.

-- Subtract any credits from your taxes owed.
-[Line 56]
+- Subtract any payments and/or credits from your taxes owed.
+[Line 74]

 If you're getting a big refund, you're probably having too much withheld from your paycheck.
 In effect, this means you're giving the government an interest-free loan.
 On the other hand, if you have too little withheld, you may be charged an underpayment penalty.

 File on time!
 You can get an extension—but you will be charged interest on any amount that is not paid by April 15.
 There’s also a penalty for late filing.

 Who pays FICA and Medicare taxes?

 - An additional 12.4 percent of your income (up to $117,000 in 2014) will be paid into Social Security, and 2.9 percent (with no limit) will be paid to Medicare on your behalf.